 As you may imagine, that last one tends to weigh on foreign visitors’ minds, so let’s deal with that first.
 Actually, we’d say no, it’s not very dangerous.
 It could be a lot of Westerners hear ‘something-stan’ and basically don’t hear much else after that, because they’re suddenly too busy fretting over the last bit of bad news in another part of Asia to really stop and ask themselves exactly where this place is.
 Putting it another way, take this example: an American who lives in Colorado probably isn’t going to cancel his family’s vacation to Florida simply because he heard on the news there was a problem in New York City, about 1,200 miles away.
 Yet, if something, admittedly terrible, were to happen in, say, Pakistan, around 1,500 miles, give or take, from where we live in Kyrgyzstan, how many folks suddenly imagine all of Central Asia is a war zone?
 That’s simply not the case.
-We have lived here now for going on two years, we’ve traveled to various parts of this beautiful country, and about the most dangerous thing we’ve personally seen here yet for a visitor is Bishkek’s traffic.
+We have lived here now for more than two years, we’ve traveled to various parts of this beautiful country, and about the most dangerous thing we’ve personally seen here yet for a visitor is Bishkek’s traffic.
 A little old-fashioned ‘horse sense’ goes a lot farther than living in fear, in our book.

 Reflections at Song Kol lake.

 So, then, what’s it like here?
 Here are some personal observations, admittedly subjective, based on living here, learning the language and talking with folks, both in the capital city and in various villages out in the countryside.